-Now look in the bottom right of Visual C# Express, just below the Solution
+Now look in the bottom right of Visual C#, just below the Solution Explorer.

-Explorer.
-You should see the Properties Window (if it's not there, select it
+You should see the Properties Window (if it's not there, select it from the

 To view the list of Properties in alphabetical order, click the AZ symbol at the top, circled in red in the image below:

 As you can see, there's a lot of Properties for a button.
 Scroll down to the bottom and locate the Text Property:

 The Text Property, as its name suggests, is the Text you want to appear on the button.
 At the moment, it says button1.
 Click inside of the text area of button1.
 Delete the default text: